-This post contains affiliate links, which means I may receive a commission at no extra cost to you if you make a purchase after clicking a link.
+This post contains affiliate links that helped me with being more zero waste at home, which means I may receive a commission at no extra cost to you if you make a purchase after clicking a link.

 While one person being zero waste isn’t going to solve the garbage issues in the world, the true goal of the movement is to examine our habits and how those habits translate to the way we spend our money.

 When consumers say they want ethical brands that take their company’s impact on the earth seriously, we can make a difference by supporting brands that do that.

 Whether you want to go full-blown zero waste, or you are just interested in adopting a less wasteful lifestyle, here are my top 10 ways to go zero waste at home!